EvgeniyaPodshibyakina/Cat-fetching-app/README.md

-The Project uses Te Cat Api:
+The Project uses The Cat Api:
 https://thecatapi.com/

 # Flowbox-test-assignment